Soweto Blues: Lyrics and music

-Release & performances
+Release and performances

 The song was released in 1977 as part of Masekela's album You Told Your Mama Not to Worry.
 It was also included in Makeba's 1989 album Welela.
 The song became a standard part of Makeba's live performances for many years after its release.
 It was also performed by Makeba on the tour for Paul Simon's 1986 album Graceland, along with many other anti-apartheid songs.
 Makeba was unable to perform the song in her native South Africa until after her return to the country in June 1990, only a few months after Nelson Mandela was released from prison.
 She was given a strong welcome back to her home country and regained her South African citizenship in 1992, the same year that she starred in the film Sarafina! about the Soweto uprising.